 - Celebrities have mainly contributed on the rise of athleisure as behind-the-scene celebrity fashion dominates reality TV shows and social media pages.

-Types of Casual Kicks
+Types of Casual Shoes

 Because it is lifestyle-based and designed mainly for aesthetic purposes, different people have different kinds of styles in their handbook.
 Casual sneakers can be categorized into these: